apache/predictionio/examples/scala-parallel-classification/custom-attributes/README.md

-# Classification Engine Template using Random Forest Algorithm
+# Classification Engine Template with Custom Attributes and Random Forest Algorithm

-This example engine is based on Classification Tempplate version v0.1.1 and is modified to use Random Forest algorithm.
+This example engine is based on Classification Tempplate version v0.1.1 and is modified to use Random Forest algorithm and demonstrates how to use custom attributes for classification.

 ## Classification template